Balady BNPL Integration

 The architecture

-Multi-provider design — Alrajhi is the first integrated bank but the contract is generic, so additional providers slot in without rework.
+Multi-provider design — the launch bank is the first integrated provider but the contract is generic, so additional providers slot in without rework.

 Signed-webhook security stack at Apigee: